zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/PlatePouring_NGM/PlatePouring_NGM.md

      | ~65 6 cm plates | ~130 6 cm plates |
      | ~30 10 cm plates | ~60 10 cm plates |

-## Preparing NGM and HGMA Media Mixes
+## Preparing NGM and HGM Media Mixes

 - The dry ingredients for the media can be pre-measured into the plastic bottles labeled "For NGM Prep" (Shelf 2).
 Label the bottle with a piece of tape stating: Type of media and final volume (e.g., NGM-1L or NGM-2L), date of preparation, and your initials.